- Only one Region of interest per project can be drawn.

 - Click on File > Import > Region of Interest

-The file should include only one geometry, which can be either a polygon or a circle since only a single region of interest can be active within the project at any time.
-If the file contains multiple geometries, it is not possible to designate any specific one as the region of interest.
+The file should contain only a single geometry, either a polygon or a circle, as only one region of interest can be active at a time within the project.
+If the file includes multiple geometries, it will not be possible to designate a specific one as the region of interest.

 Note: PIX4Dmatic only supports 3D .kml files for importing a region of interest at this time.